exercism/c/docs/C_STYLE_GUIDE.md

 ## Parameters

 Function parameters should be named in both the declaration and definition of all functions.
 This applies to both `.c` and `.h` files.
 The names used should match in all instances.
 That is to say that while the following function prototype is valid C, the style is incorrect because the parameter is unnamed: `void foo(int);`.
 The correct prototype, providing that all other declarations and the definition also use the parameter name `bar`, would be `void foo(int bar);`.

 Where it is simpler or more appropriate to do so, parameters that require passing arguments by value rather than by pointer are preferred.
 Note especially that this includes `struct` type parameters.

 In the case that a student is not expected to change the values of a pointer-type parameter within their implementation, that parameter should be `const` qualified.

 ## Indentation and Format

-The repository uses the `indent` tool, as outlined in the [contributing guide](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md).
+The repository uses the `indent` tool, as outlined in the [contributing guide][].

 The options described for use with indent there are `-linux -i3 -nut`.
-The `-linux` option is a shortcut that is equivelent to a secific fixed group of options.
+The `-linux` option is a shortcut that is equivalent to a specific fixed group of options.
 The combined equivalent options are `-nbad -bap -nbc -bbo -hnl -br -brs -c33 -cd33 -ncdb -ce -ci4 -cli0 -d0 -di1 -nfc1 -i3 -nut -ip0 -l80 -lp -npcs -nprs -npsl -sai -saf -saw -ncs -nsc -sob -nfca -cp33 -ss -il1`.

-What these options do is indicated by the [GNU `indent` manual](https://www.gnu.org/software/indent/manual/indent.html#SEC4), but is also described here for easy reference if editing files manually.
+What these options do is indicated by the [GNU `indent` manual][ident-manual], but is also described here for easy reference if editing files manually.

 - `nbad` - Do _not_ force blank lines after every block of declarations
 - `bap` - Force a black line after every function body